-Ghost Recon Breakpoint is out later this year.
-The biggest change from its predecessor, Ghost Recon Wildlands, comes in the setting: Ubisoft is moving Nomad away from Bolivia and into the fictional Pacific island-esque open world of island of Auroa (not Aurora—we triple-checked).
+Ghost Recon Breakpoint is here to make you feel outgunned and outnumbered.
+Breakpoint is a direct followup to Wildlands, but it's shaking up the setting and adding new survival mechanics reminiscent of Metal Gear Solid 3.
+This time, Ubisoft is moving Nomad and the ghosts from the very real Bolivia into the fictional Pacific island-esque open world of Auroa (not Aurora—we triple-checked).
 There's a notable villain this time, too: Jon Bernthal’s character, Cole D Walker, and his band of rogue Ghost agents known as the Wolves.

-Below, you'll find all the information currently out in the wild (lands) about Breakpoint, from release date to setting, character info and more.
-I'll also explain how you sign up for the Ghost Recon Breakpoint beta.
+Below, you'll find all the information currently out in the wild (lands) about Breakpoint, from release date, beta access, story, characters, and more.

 Ghost Recon Breakpoint beta is coming on September 5

-Alongside a new trailer featuring antagonist Cole Walker giving his troops a speech, Ubisoft revealed the date for Breakpoint's beta.
+Alongside the E3 trailer featuring antagonist Cole Walker giving his troops a speech, Ubisoft revealed the date for Breakpoint's beta.
 You'll be able to go on a survivalist misadventure on September 7, and you can sign up for it here.

 The latest Ghost Recon Breakpoint trailer, revealed during Google's Stadia event, gives us a better look at Jon Bernthal's Cole D. Walker and his gang of goons.
 You also get a lovely snapshot of Breakpoint's island setting, and lots of nasty-looking drones being brought to life.
 He really is Colonel Kurtz for the modern age (except his monologues aren't as good).